codepgautam/TaskManagementSystem/README.md

 ### 2. In-Memory Storage
 - Chosen for simplicity and demonstration purposes
-- Thread-safe implementation with mutex locks
+- Simple map-based storage for easy understanding
 - Easy to replace with database implementation

 ### 3. Error Handling